Wentworth Falls

 Table Chart PROFILE FAQ

-Health performance in Wentworth Falls is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health performance in Wentworth Falls is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Wentworth Falls faces significant health challenges, with common conditions prevalent among both younger and older age groups.
+Wentworth Falls faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high among both younger and older age cohorts.

 Frequently Asked Questions - Health